 So this week, I’d like to talk about indexes.
 Many people treat them as a “make query faster” button, and this often results in egregious misuse.
 Indexes take space, require CPU resources to maintain, and bring overhead that adversely affects

 UPDATE performance.
 Most know these drawbacks and generally acknowledge that too many indexes can be detrimental.
 However, with some databases, even column order can make a drastic difference.
-PGDB is among these.
+Postgres is among these.

 To illustrate the point, let’s make a simple test case of one-million records in an inventory tracking table of one thousand products over the course of about three years.